-In France, there are 11 official public holidays annually: 5 of them are civil holidays (New Year’s Day, May Day, WWII Victory Day, Bastille Day and Armistice Day) and 6 have a religious origin based on the Catholic faith (Easter Monday, Ascension Day, Whit Monday, Assumption Day, All Saints’ Day, and Christmas).
-Additionally, there are special celebration that are non-national holidays (Epiphany, Chandeleur, Carnaval, April fool, Mother’s Day, Father’s Day and Music Day).
+In France, there are 11 official public holidays annually: five of them are civil holidays (New Year’s Day, May Day, WWII Victory Day, Bastille Day and Armistice Day) and six have a religious origin, having been based on the Catholic calendar (Easter Monday, Ascension Day, Whit Monday, Assumption Day, All Saints’ Day, and Christmas).
+Additionally, there are special celebration that are non-national holidays (Epiphany, Chandeleur, Carnaval, April Fools’ Day, Mother’s Day, Father’s Day and World Music Day).

 On the first Sunday of January every year, the French celebrate Epiphanie (Epiphany).
 On this occasion, we share galette des rois (king cake), a special pastry with small charms baked inside.
 Galette des rois are filled with frangipane, a cream made from sweet almonds, butter, eggs and sugar.
 The tradition of eating galette des rois dates back to the 14th century, where it commemorated the arrival of the Three Wise Men in Bethlehem.
 However, the religious meaning has been lost over the years.
 You will now find galettes des rois in every bakery in France, with pastry chefs devising original creations to add their own twists to the tradition.

 As for those charms, there’s a fun tradition tied to them.
 When cutting the cake, the youngest child present has to hide under the table and tell whoever is cutting the cake who should get which piece.
 Then whoever finds the charm, known as a fève, will become the king or queen and pick a partner.
 They get to wear the crown and boss the rest of the family around for the rest of the day.

 If you would like to make your own galette des rois, check out Gaëlle’s favorite recipe here.

 Aux Petits Soins hosts an annual King Cake Party, to start the New Year off with a little French flavor.